 - Settle on a style for your heater.
 Do you want the heater to fit in nicely with the room's decor, or are you buying it purely as a functional appliance?
 Light said style has become more important as a decision-making factor in the past few years, and many heater brands have updated their looks.

 - Choose which extra features you must have.
-Certain units come with remote controls, thermostats and the ability to oscillate, Hyland said.
+Hylands says that certain units come with remote controls, thermostats and the ability to oscillate.

 - Keep fire safety in mind.
 If used incorrectly, heaters can pose a fire-safety risk.
-The U.S. Consumer Product Safety Commission advises to always keep heaters at least three feet away from flammable objects, such as curtains or bedding, and to refrain from plugging portable heaters into an extension cord or power strip, to reduce fire risks.
+The U.S. Consumer Product Safety Commission advises to always keep heaters at least three feet away from flammable objects such as curtains or bedding.
+You should also refrain from plugging portable heaters into an extension cord or power strip to reduce fire risks.
 Also, make sure units have either a safety rating from UL or ETL, Manfredini said.

-Here are a few of the best indoor and outdoor space heaters, according to experts.
+Here are a few of the best indoor and outdoor space heaters, according to the experts.

 Best small space heater